coolforthesummer/AI-Powered-Threat-Detection-System/Documents/Phase 1/Phase1.md

 ## Requirement

 ### Functional Requirement
+- The system shall accept network traffic data in JSON or CSV format.
+- The system shall preprocess input data before analysis.
-The system should be able to dectect common network threats (DDoS, phishing, malware), but we will focus on DDoS Attack first.
+- The system should be able to detect common network threats (DDoS, phishing, malware).
+- The system should identify the type of detected threat (optional).
+- The system should expose REST API endpoints for prediction.
+- The system shall log all analyzed traffic and prediction results.
+- The system shall generate alerts for detected threats.
+- The system shall load and use a trained ML model.
+- The system should identify and respond to suspicious usage patterns.

 ### Performance Requirement